Boston Braves: Move to Milwaukee and aftermath

-With the rise of Ted Williams for the Red Sox, it became clear the Braves were no longer Boston's #1 team.

 Amid four mediocre seasons after 1948, attendance steadily dwindled, even though Braves Field had the reputation of being more family friendly than Fenway.

-For a half century, the major leagues had not had a single franchise relocation.
+For a half century, the major leagues had not had a single franchise move.
 The Braves played their last home game in Boston on September 21, 1952, losing to the Brooklyn Dodgers 8–2 before 8,822 at Braves Field; the home attendance for the 1952 season was under 282,000.

-On March 13, 1953, owner Lou Perini said that he would seek permission from the National League to move the Braves to Milwaukee.
+On March 13, 1953, owner Lou Perini said that he would seek permission from the National League to move the Braves to Milwaukee, Wisconsin.
 After the franchise's long history in Boston, the day became known as "Black Friday" in the city as fans mourned the team's exit after eight decades.
-Perini, however, pointed to dwindling attendance as the main reason for the relocation.
+Perini, however, pointed to dwindling attendance as the main reason for the move.
 He also announced that he had recently bought out his original partners.
 He announced Milwaukee as that was where the Braves had their top farm club, the Brewers.
-Milwaukee had long been a possible target for relocation.
+Milwaukee had long been a possible target for moving.
 Bill Veeck had tried to move his St. Louis Browns there earlier the same year (Milwaukee was the original home of that franchise), but his proposal had been voted down by the other American League owners.